 Companies and individuals are welcome to submit job and internship postings for forwarding to the design community (a self-subscribed list including members of the following groups: current design graduate students, undergraduate students, faculty and alumni).
 Once job postings go out they can not be edited or deleted.
 Posts are saved in our web archive even after jobs are filled so that students may see a history of available positions.

 Postings to our list will also be sent to Stanford Career Education (BEAM).
 They will post your job to their Cardinal Careers job board at no charge, and send you confirmation when it's completed.
 They'll also provide you with additional information on how you can post any future jobs yourself.
-(Doing so will post only to their site, not to the design jobs service.
+(Note: if you post directly with BEAM your post will not go to the design jobs service.
 For that you'll need to follow the procedure described here.)